modlow31/Vidzi-Free-Guy-Assumindo-o-Controle/index.rst

 Copyright is a type of intellectual property that gives its owner the exclusive right to make copies of a creative work, usually for a limited time.12345 The creative work may be in a literary, artistic, educational, or musical form.
 Copyright is intended to protect the original expression of an idea in the form of a creative work, but not the idea itself.678 A copyright is subject to limitations based on public interest considerations, such as the fair use doctrine in the United States.

 Some jurisdictions require fixing copyrighted works in a tangible form.
-It is often shared among multiple authors, each of whom hFree Guy: Assumindo o Controles a set of rights to use or license the work, and who are commonly referred to as rights hFree Guy: Assumindo o Controleers.citation needed9101112 These rights frequently include reproduction, control over derivative works, distribution, public performance, and moral rights such as attribution.13
+It is often shared among multiple authors, each of whom hFree Guy: Assumindo o Controle s a set of rights to use or license the work, and who are commonly referred to as rights hFree Guy: Assumindo o Controle ers.citation needed9101112 These rights frequently include reproduction, control over derivative works, distribution, public performance, and moral rights such as attribution.13

 Copyrights can be granted by public law and are in that case considered territorial rights.
 This means that copyrights granted by the law of a certain state, do not extend beyond the territory of that specific jurisdiction.
 Copyrights of this type vary by country; many countries, and sometimes a large group of countries, have made agreements with other countries on procedures applicable when works cross national borders or national rights are inconsistent.14